 A contract and performance review, as well as a confidentiality agreement, might also be worth considering.

 Nannies must be paid at or above the minimum wage set out in any relevant state award.
-Call the Australian Government Workplace Info line on 1300 363 264 for assistance in looking up the relevant award for your state.
+Call the Australian Government Fair Work Ombudsman on 131 394 for information about employee entitlements including awards.

 You can find out about paying income tax for your nanny at Australian Taxation Office – PAYG withholding and household employees.